okcoders/ok-coders-january-2017-front-end/00-preparation/00-02-mac-setup.md

 - Mac OS 10.9: [Command Line Utilities for Mac OS 10.9 Mavericks](https://s3.amazonaws.com/okcoders/command_line_tools_for_osx_mavericks_april_2014.dmg)
 - Mac OS 10.8: [Command Line Utilities for Mac OS 10.8 Mountain Lion](https://s3.amazonaws.com/okcoders/command_line_tools_for_osx_mountain_lion_april_2014.dmg)

+If your operating system is newer than Mavericks, you may just install it by typing `xcode-select --install` in your terminal.
+This will initiate the installation (or update) process for the command line utililties.
+Follow the instructions to finish.

 ## Configure Git

 Set your global git user name and email.
 At the terminal, type the following two commands.
 Press enter after each one: